Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 ![](../figures/gtf.png)

-**Alignment file formats**
+#### Alignment file formats

-Read alignments are stored in the ***SAM (.sam)*** and )***BAM (.bam))*** file format. )***SAM)*** stands for )***Sequence Alignment/Map)*** format and is in tab-delimited text format, making it a human readable file (should you dare to look inside, these file are huge). )***BAM)*** files are the **compressed, indexed, binary version** of SAM files and are **NOT** human readable, but are much faster to parse and do complex downstream operations on.
+Alignments are stored in the **SAM (.sam)** and **BAM (.bam)** file format. **SAM** stands for **Sequence Alignment/Map)** format, essentially a tab-delimited text file (human readable file).

+**BAM** files are **compressed, indexed, binary version** of SAM files and are NOT human readable, but are much faster to parse and do complex downstream operations on.
 You can read all about the SAM/BAM file format specification in the documentation [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
-While you may never need to actually look inside of a SAM/BAM file, it is important to have an understanding of what information is stored in one.

-Both formats contain a number of slots for each read alignment that describe key information about the alignment.
-11 slots are mandatory, while others are optional and depend on the aligner used, and the settings used in that alignment.
+SAM/BAM files contain a number of slots for each alignment that describe its characteristics.
+11 slots are mandatory, while others are optional and depend on the aligner and settings used.

 ![SAM file](../figures/sam-file.png)
-The image for the example BAM file is take from the [SAM/BAM file format documentation](https://samtools.github.io/hts-specs/SAMv1.pdf)
+The image for the example BAM file is adapted from the [SAM/BAM file format documentation](https://samtools.github.io/hts-specs/SAMv1.pdf)

 #### Notes on select fields: